ConnerMcCarthy/chatgpt-integration/README.md

 2. Summarize youtube video transcripts
 3. Sentiment analysis on internet forums

-4. Connect with other models using huggingface, pyTorch, image processing
+4. Connect with other models using huggingface, pyTorch, vector databases
 5. Improve apps with multithreading